-brief.
-A written summary of the relevant facts and procedural history of the case, the points and authorities concerning the law, and the argument of the party.
-(See Sample Form K.) A brief presents the issues you want to address and provides argument about why the superior court's order or judgment should be changed or should be upheld.
+brief A written summary of the relevant facts and procedural history of the case, the points and authorities concerning the law, and the argument of the party.
+A brief presents the issues you want to address and provides argument about why the superior court's order or judgment should be changed or should be upheld.
 If your brief does not comply with the rules, it may be returned to you for correction.

 California Rules of Court (abbreviated CRC).
-Rules put out by the Judicial Council for statewide use.
+Rules put out by the Judicial Council, the California Judicial branch's administrative body, for statewide use.
 They present the procedural requirements and time limits on handling cases in court.
 (These rules supplement the Code of Civil Procedure.)

-cause of action.
-The facts and legal theory supporting a particular claim in a lawsuit, such as a malpractice or breach of contract cause of action.
+cause of action The facts and legal theory supporting a particular claim in a lawsuit, such as a malpractice or contract cause of action.